ghc-proposals/ghc-proposals/proposals/0000-linear-types.rst

 .. _Syntax:

 *This section is only a proposal for a syntax for linear types.
-For other possibilities to consider, see the Alternatives_ section.*
+We had to choose a syntax for the purpose of the proposal, but we are not particularly decided on it.
+We have listed all the alternatives in the Alternatives_ section.*

 This proposal adds two new syntactical constructs: